Executive Editorial

 When referees are valued as true partners on the pitch, the entire soccer community is stronger for it.

-Thanks to John, pictured below brandishing the dreaded red card on a trip to Manchester City, and to everyone else who contributed to this article.
+Thanks to John, pictured below brandishing the dreaded red card on a trip to Manchester City, and to Greg, pictured in blue watching the free kick.
+We are grateful to everyone else who contributed to this article and who is helping to spread the word!

 On a wider scale, thanks to everyone and anyone who continues to stay involved in refereeing- there is no game without you.
 We hope that this articles helps us all to support, and maybe get involved, with the refereeing community, and we will include the link to our resources page along with direct links to MWSOA at the end of the newsletter.
 Please pay it forward and share with anyone who you think could benefit from reading this or exploring more!